 It’s been a concoction of a brutal Mark Streit (shocking…), a struggling Jordie Benn, a promising Victor Mete thrown to the wolves like an Oilers lottery pick not named McDavid, and an average-ish Petry and Weber that have hampered this team.
 Yes, the offense may be ice cold but it all stems from the less than desired D corp.
 Again, all things even we saw coming over a month ago.

 For the time being though, for those of us in Bruins country, let’s just enjoy the show currently airing up north like a Will Farrell movie.
 Let’s laugh.
 I mean, every franchise goes through regular quarter-century Stanley Cup droughts where they value the language you speak more than your actual talent you bring to the table.
-We have to soak this in because they will most certainly suck this season.
+We have to soak this in.

 Let’s enjoy the entertainment value of it all.